Building community, enhancing lives

 Mental Health and Addiction employment opportunities

-Our graduates work in front line positions with individuals with mental health and addiction challenges in residential and community support programs.
-A graduate is often in a position of supporting people to be as independent as possible, and to help them in areas of day-to-day functioning as they move through recovery.
+Our graduates work in front line positions supporting individuals with mental health and/or addiction challenges in residential and community programs.
+A graduate is often in a position of guiding people to be as independent as possible, and to help them in areas of day-to-day functioning as they move through recovery.
 This may include activities of daily living and life management skills.
 Roles often involve individual or small group activities, and working with a team.

 The Island Health (formerly VIHA) is a major employer of our graduates as they recognize the MHA certificate as the primary credential for hiring.
 A majority of our practicum placements are in Island Health or partner agency settings — this helps you make an easy transition to work in the field.
 Our graduates have also been hired with agencies such as the Cool Aid Society, Beacon Services and Capital Mental Health Association, to name a few.